General entry requirements

 Industrial Placement Project

-This module will support your academic progress when you undertake a short placement overseas in industry or research.
-As well as having the opportunity to live and work in another country you will gain valuable experience, carrying out independent work and developing your transferable skills.
-You will improve your academic writing skills by summarising your project in a written report.
+This module will support your academic progress when you undertake a 12-month placement in industry or research.
+You will gain valuable experience of chemistry in an industrial setting, carrying out independent work and developing your transferable skills.
+You will improve your academic skills by writing a report on a topic related to the work you carry out in industry.

 Advanced Chemistry (Organic, Inorganic and Physical)